This is Ray Bernard’s 2023 list of physical security industry product and system hardening guides.

 Thus, even though the industry has been putting devices onto corporate networks for over 20 years, with one primary exception: Axis Communications, manufacturers did not start producing hardening guides for their products and systems until 2016.

-In the past two years over two dozen companies have taken cybersecurity for physical security systems seriously.
-Let’s see what we find at ISC West 2019.
+In recent years over two dozen companies have taken cybersecurity for physical security systems seriously.

 Cybersecurity Wakeup Call